How to Negotiate Salary for Your Next Career Move

 Your Network Is Important

-Find out more about your situation by talking with people who have had similar positions, or contacting them through professionals networks as well doing brainstorming members of professional organizations.
+Learn more by talking to people who have had similar positions, or contacting them through professionals networks as well doing brainstorming members of professional organizations.

 Prepare talking points

-Preparing for any negotiation is always time well spent.
-You’ll feel more confident when making your case if you have a set of talking points outlined prior to the time.
+Preparing for a negotiation is always well spent.
+You’ll be much more confident in making your case if you have a set of talking points outlined before the deadline.

-Here are a few examples of items you may want to consider including in your salary negotiation:
+Here are a few suggestions of items you might want to think about during your salary negotiation:

 • Certification and education